Fiercest fighting in days hits Syrian border town

 "We have dropped a bomb here and a missile there, but it has been a photo-op foreign policy," U.S. Senator Ted Cruz of Texas, a Republican and a potential presidential candidate in 2016, said on CNN’s “State of the Union” show.

-He criticised Obama for delays in aiding Kurdish fighters in desperate need of weapons and assistance.
+He criticized Obama for delays in aiding Kurdish fighters in desperate need of weapons and assistance.

 (Additional reporting by Hamdi Istanbullu in Mursitpinar, Ayla Jean Yackley in Istanbul, Seyhmus Cakan in Diyarbakir and Oliver Holmes in Beirut; Editing by Giles Elgood)